Word-sense disambiguation: Dictionary- and knowledge-based methods

 The Lesk algorithm is the seminal dictionary-based method.
 It is based on the hypothesis that words used together in text are related to each other and that the relation can be observed in the definitions of the words and their senses.
 Two (or more) words are disambiguated by finding the pair of dictionary senses with the greatest word overlap in their dictionary definitions.
 For example, when disambiguating the words in "pine cone", the definitions of the appropriate senses both include the words evergreen and tree (at least in one dictionary).
 A similar approach searches for the shortest path between two words: the second word is iteratively searched among the definitions of every semantic variant of the first word, then among the definitions of every semantic variant of each word in the previous definitions and so on.
 Finally, the first word is disambiguated by selecting the semantic variant which minimizes the distance from the first to the second word.

 An alternative to the use of the definitions is to consider general word-sense relatedness and to compute the semantic similarity of each pair of word senses based on a given lexical knowledge base such as WordNet.
 Graph-based methods reminiscent of spreading activation research of the early days of AI research have been applied with some success.
-More complex graph-based approaches have been shown to perform almost as well as supervised methods or even outperforming them on specific domains.
+More complex graph-based approaches have been shown to perform almost as well as supervised methods or even outperform them on specific domains.
 Recently, it has been reported that simple graph connectivity measures, such as degree, perform state-of-the-art WSD in the presence of a sufficiently rich lexical knowledge base.
 Also, automatically transferring knowledge in the form of semantic relations from Wikipedia to WordNet has been shown to boost simple knowledge-based methods, enabling them to rival the best supervised systems and even outperform them in a domain-specific setting.

-The use of selectional preferences (or selectional restrictions) is also useful, for example, knowing that one typically cooks food, one can disambiguate the word bass in "I am cooking basses" (i.e., it's not a musical instrument).
+The use of selectional preferences (or selectional restrictions) is also useful; for example, knowing that one typically cooks food, one can disambiguate the word bass in "I am cooking basses" (i.e., it's not a musical instrument).

 Supervised methods

 Supervised methods are based on the assumption that the context can provide enough evidence on its own to disambiguate words (hence, common sense and reasoning are deemed unnecessary).
 Probably every machine learning algorithm going has been applied to WSD, including associated techniques such as feature selection, parameter optimization, and ensemble learning.
-Support Vector Machines and memory-based learning have been shown to be the most successful approaches, to date, probably because they can cope with the high-dimensionality of the feature space.
+Support Vector Machines and memory-based learning have been shown to be the most successful approaches to date, probably because they can cope with the high-dimensionality of the feature space.
 However, these supervised methods are subject to a new knowledge acquisition bottleneck since they rely on substantial amounts of manually sense-tagged corpora for training, which are laborious and expensive to create.